 Once clients have determined their favorite furniture layouts and the spaces are designed to accommodate their lifestyle attention to color and style begins.
 In this stage we will want to ensure that there is a flow of color and style through out the home.
 I want to ensure that if clients have certain colors, or a style of furniture in mind for their new home that everything that is selected for the build like cabinetry, flooring, paint colors, tiles, counter tops, blinds, etc will coordinate and work with these variables.
 My clients whose living room is pictured above had more of a rustic traditional taste, but at the same time they wanted the space to be elegant, but relaxing and cozy.
 As mentioned the lady of the home loved Christmas, so it was important that greens be incorporated into the space.
 The inspiration for the space became the paisley fabric pictured amongst the fabrics featured above.
 The paisley fabric was selected for the chairs, a warm walnut floor, and trim were selected to coordinate, and beautiful green silk drapery provided elegance with a little bit of rustic flare given its rough texture.
 Because we had planned all pieces of the design prior to building everything with in this couples home worked well with their lifestyle, and the colors and style throughout the home coordinated and flowed beautifully.

 If you think of the cost of a simple granite counter top, which can easily cost $5000., and any flooring that you are going to select to coordinate with it, which can easily cost the same amount.
 Can you imagine getting it wrong and having to replace one because it does not coordinate with the other.
-Now this is frequent problem I see in homes where there has been no professional planning.
+Now this is frequent problem I see where there has been no professional help in new home and renovation design planning.
 The pattern of granite is often busy, and for this reason flooring that is intended to go with it must be able to work with this pattern, and it takes skill to ensure that this happens.
 I have planned multiple new homes and renovations, and the average home owner may only do this 2 or 3 times in their life.
 My natural ability, education, and experience enable me to eliminate any of these costly errors and help to ensure that my clients have a beautifully coordinated home both color and style wise.
 This is why I always tell clients the amount that you will spend on my services is a fraction of what you are spending on your new home, and is also a small fraction of the cost that any mistakes that you can make, might be.